-"Purchase orders were issued based on the bid quoted by the petitioner as per tender dated 28-06-2017 for 6925 km ACSR Raccoon Conductor, 13427 km ACSR Rabbit Conductor and 5995 km ACSR Weasel Conductors with delivery schedule in accordance with tender conditions.
-In clause 18, Part-1.ie; "Supply shall commence within 45 days from the date of purchase order and to complete within 3 months thereafter"......
-All these firms had supplied ACSR conductors as per delivery schedule and no issue was reported regarding the shortage of raw materials.....
-The matter was taken up before the Board also....."
+"Purchase orders were issued based on the bid quoted by you against this office tender under ref.
+(1) for 6925 km ACSR Raccoon Conductor, 13427 km ACSR Rabbit Conductor and 5995 km ACSR Weasel Conductors with delivery schedule in accordance with tender conditions.
+In clause 18, Part-1, i.e; "Supply shall commence within 45 days from the date of purchase order and to complete within 3 months thereafter"....
+The matter was also placed before the Board also."